greenpeace/gpes-old-en-petitions-api-emulator/SQLITE.md

+# SQLite

-#### Configure SQLite
+## Configure SQLite

-First create a SQLlite file with a database.
-You can upload the gp_es_old_api.db file or create a SQLite table with the command:
+We need an SQLlite file with the database in the server.
+You can upload the `gp_es_old_api.db` file OR create a SQLite table with this structure:

 ```sql
 BEGIN TRANSACTION;